-The first proper stop was at the town of Castellina in Chianti for 30 minutes or so, just long enough to savour the pretty little town, pop into the town’s street-side market and to check out the small shops selling bottles of the chainti.
-Leaving the town car park I was sandwiched amusingly in-between two “normal” cars, and it’s here where I struggled to get it into reverse, inching ever closer to the wall in front of me!
+The first proper stop was at the town of Castellina in Chianti for 30 minutes or so.
+It was just long enough to savour the pretty little town, pop into the town’s street-side market and to check out the small shops selling bottles of the chainti.
+Leaving the town car park I was sandwiched amusingly in-between two “normal” cars.
+It’s here where I struggled to get it into reverse, inching ever closer to the wall in front of me!
 On my third attempt I found it, got it into reverse and caught up with the rest of the group.

 From Chianti we headed along the winding rows with many hundreds of Tuscan cypress trees lining the road.
 Soon we arrived at the Poggio Amorelli winery.
 Yes wine tasting and driving!
 Mmmm!
-Nothing was said before, during or after about this, and I was mindful that the Italian blood alcohol percentage is actually lower than the UK’s.
-My girlfriend had any wine that I didn’t drink … and there was a bowl to pour wine into if you didn’t want to drink it all! 🙂 So just one small glass for me but washed down with some tasty cheese and meats as everyone in the group sat around one huge table, flagged either side by wine barrels.
+Nothing was said before, during or after about this.
+I was mindful that the Italian blood alcohol percentage is actually lower than the UK’s.
+My girlfriend had any wine that I didn’t drink … and there was a bowl to pour wine into if you didn’t want to drink it all! 🙂 So just one small glass for me but washed down with some tasty cheese and meats.

 With slightly more bravado post-wine we left the winery and headed onwards!
-The rest became a bit of a blur.
-Not due to the wine, but just due the enjoyment of being in great company in a great little car amongst some amazing scenery.
-When we arrived at the village of Castello di Volpaia for another quick pit-stop an American in the group could only politely moan about the lack of bathrooms!
+Not due to the wine.
+Due to the enjoyment of being in great company.
+In a great little car.
+Amongst some amazing scenery.
+When we arrived at the village of Castello di Volpaia for another quick stop an American politely moaned about the lack of bathrooms!
 This isn’t Disneyland lady!
 It’s a 1000 year old castle!

 From there it was onto an ice cream/gelato store and then back to the garage.
 70km under our belts, no incidents, no breakdowns and a thoroughly enjoyable day out!
 I would recommend this trip no end.

 It was here that we reflected on our little Fiat 500 for a short while.
 I’ve never driven an original Mini but I imagine they’re pretty comparable.
 They really aren’t very wide and are oh so dinky!
 We never did get into 4th gear but it was ever so nice to drive.
-Ours had a sunroof that slid right back allowing us to stand up and look out through it too … when stationary that is!
+Ours had a sunroof that slid right back allowing us to stand up and look out through it too (top pic).